96boards/documentation/consumer/guides/gpio.md

 96Boards provides access to GPIO pins through 40pin **Low Speed Expansion Header** available on all CE boards.

-## GPIO access through Command Line
+## GPIO access through Command Line using sysfs Interface

 The following instructions are applicable to all Linux based distributions and is based on sysfs interface.
+Note that the sysfs interface to the GPIO is deprecated.

+For details about the sysfs interface for the GPIO pins see [GPIO Sysfs Interface for Userspace](https://www.kernel.org/doc/html/latest/admin-guide/gpio/sysfs.html) which contains details about the paths to use and how to use the various control interfaces.

+To access the GPIOs through the Linux shell you can use the sysfs interface and the psudo files that act as an interface to the kernel implementation of the GPIO device drivers.
+You will need to have superuser access to manipulate the pseudo files.

-To access the GPIOs through the Linux shell, open the terminal (start menu > other > LXTerminal; right click this to add shortcut to your desktop if you desire) and give yourself super user access:
+Start by opening up a terminal window to access the command shell, open the terminal (start menu > other > LXTerminal; right click this to add shortcut to your desktop if you desire) and give yourself super user access:

 ```shell
 $ sudo su